After Yahoo debacle, Thompson to head ShopRunner

-SAN FRANCISCO (Reuters) - Former Yahoo Inc YHOO.O President Scott Thompson, who was forced to leave the Internet company after a controversy over his resume, has joined e-commerce start-up ShopRunner as its chief executive.
+SAN FRANCISCO, July 23 (Reuters) - Former Yahoo Inc President Scott Thompson, who was forced to leave the Internet company after a controversy over his resume, has joined e-commerce start-up ShopRunner as its chief executive.

 While PayPal and ShopRunner are “fundamentally different businesses,” Thompson said in a statement that both focus on building a broad network of merchants with a large and loyal customer base.